Contrast-Security-OSS/docs/content/admin/teamserver/config/DistributedConfiguration.md

 2. Assume SuperAdmin role
 3. Click "System Settings" from the top right drop down menu.
 4. Select "Database" from left hand menu.
-5. Fill in the property values for your external database host.  *Make sure to adjust the port to match your external databse.
-By default, MySQL runs on 3306.*
+5. Fill in the property values for your external database host.  *Make sure to adjust the port to match your external database.
+For new installations, MySQL runs on 3306.*

 ##### Encrypted Property Editor
 You will need to use the [encrypted property editor](admin_tsinstall.html#run) to change your database properties to access your new host.
 Follow the instructions in the tool to update:
 - jdbc.port
 - jdbc.host
 - jdbc.pass